 Wash spring onion, remove roots and cut into thin rings.
 Cut smoked bacon into strips.
 Season the sour cream with some salt and pepper.

 Take the dough out of the foil and split it into 4 equally sized portions.
 Roll them out on a floured surface, so you have four pies.

 Top the Flammkueche pizza

-Distribute the sour cream evenly on the Alsatian pizza base and add the amount of spring onion rings and smoked bacon you like.
+Distribute the sour cream evenly on the Alsatian pizza base and add as much of the spring onion rings and smoked bacon as you like.

 Grilling Strasburg pizza on Otto’s Pizza Stone

-For the grilled Flammkueche, preheat Otto’s Pizza Stone on the Otto Grill onto about 750°F for five minutes.
-Avoid preheating the stone for a longer time, because you risk heat accumulation under the infrared burners.
-Put the burners on the lowest level and use the Pizza Peel to slide the Strasburg pizza onto the Pizza Stone.
+For the grilled Flammkueche, preheat Otto’s Pizza Stone on the O.F.B. to about 400°C for five minutes.
+Avoid preheating the stone for a longer time because you will risk heat accumulation under the infrared burners.
+Put the burners on the lowest level and use the Pizza Peel to slide the Strasburg pizza onto the pizza stone.
 Grill the Flammkueche for 1½ to 2 minutes on Meat-O-Meter 5 until the base is golden brown and crispy.

 Serve the Flammkueche

-Take the Strasburg pizza out of the Otto Grill and season it with salt and pepper to taste.
+Take the Strasburg pizza out of the O.F.B. and season it with salt and pepper to taste.
 Et voilà: ready to serve!

-You want to make Flammkueche on the Otto Grill?
+You want to make Flammkueche on the O.F.B.?
 Then get Otto’s Pizza Set now!